GabrieleGiuseppini/Floating-Sandbox/Guides/Material System.md

    - "PowerMonitor": displays a light on the electrical panel when current flows through it.
    - "ShipSound": emits a sound when turned on; see _ship sound type_ property below for a list of the sounds that are available.
    - "SmokeEmitter": emits smoke - ideal for funnels and engine exhaust pipes.
+   - "WaterPump": when powered, takes water either in or out, depending on the nominal force of the pump.
    - "WaterSensingSwitch": a switch that toggles automatically when wet.
 - _engine direction_: when the element is of the Engine type, describes the main axis of the engine thrust, in radians.
 - _engine power_: when the element is of the Engine type, describes the maximum engine power, in HP.